George the person

 I’m working toward having a complete virtual vehicle in the lab, with each stage of development being the result of automatic processing.

-Recently, George and his team set a new record: thanks to its simulation, among other things, the Mireo platform was developed in just 38 months.
-That’s the whole process – from a blank sheet of paper through to passenger operations.
+Recently, George and his team set a new record.
+Thanks to its simulation, among other things, the Mireo platform was developed in just 38 months – from a blank sheet of paper through to passenger operations.

 The more, the better

 George’s love of technology and his ambition are obvious.
 Only on second glance, does his secret power become clear: George’s team spirit.
 Even George has to admit he could never do his job on his own.
 His team is made up of two dozen people – all pulling together and passionate about what they do.